nozerorma/nf_caastools/README.md

 # 7. Nextflow

 Introducing the Nextflow workflow for CAAStools.
 The primary objective is to alleviate user preliminary tasks by offering a reproducible and ready-to-use environment.
 This environment is designed to adapt to the computational instance it operates on, while also facilitating a more straightforward and reproducible allocation of computational resources and workload.
-The pipeline is fully parameterized, accepting parameters either from *nextflow.config* or *modules.config*.
+The pipeline is fully parameterized, accepting parameters either from *nextflow.config*.
 These parameters can be either hardcoded or passed as command-line arguments.

 The distinct tool-sets (**Discovery, Resample,** and **Bootstrap**) are designed for collective use within the pipeline.
 However, users can modify this default behavior by commenting out specific workflow executions within the primary CAAStools execution framework (*ct.nf*).
-Future updates will introduce bypass mechanisms for tool execution by supplying arguments to the pipeline (e.g., nextflow run main.nf --tools discovery,resample,bootstrap --ext.args args) (**already streamlined***).
+Any parameter can be inputed directly as an argument when running the tool.

 It's imperative to initiate the pipeline from *main.nf*, which establishes the standard environment for tool execution.